railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_lots.rst

 If you encode the lot numbers for stock moves you can then enquire about the traceability for a given lot number.
 To do this use the menu *Stock Management > Traceability > Production Lots*, or *Stock Management > Traceability > Tracking Lots*.

-.. tip::   **Point**  *Product Shortcuts*
+.. tip:: Product Shortcuts

-    From the product form the toolbar to the right offers useful information:
+    From the product form, the toolbar to the right offers useful information:

     * Minimum stock rules,